Company Logo - Home Link

 Here are helpful hints on planning your visit to witness the Changing.

 • Officially, the Changing begins at 11:00.
-However, Guards begin to leave the Royal Barracks and St. James Palace by 10:30.
+However, Guards begin to leave the Royal Barracks and St. James Palace by 10:30 - which is when I always aim to get my groups onto the Mall.

 • The Changing will not take place in bad weather.
 If it is raining, chances are there will be no ceremony.
-If the weather is a bit changeable, police officers stationed around Buckingham Palace and the Victoria Memorial can be approached and asked if the Changing is going to be canceled.
+If the weather is changeable, police officers stationed around Buckingham Palace and the Victoria Memorial can be approached and asked if the Changing is going to be canceled - this is what I do if the weather is a bit dodgy!

 • Join us on our Westminster Walking Tour as we take in the Changing of the Guard ceremony.